rant-lang/reference/src/language/functions/piping.md

 [a: 1 |> b: 2 |> c: 3 |> d: 4 |> e: 5] # Much more readable!
 ```

-In a piped function call, the output of one function is fed into the input of the next.
-By default, the output is inserted as the first argument;
+In a piped call, the output of one function is fed into the input of the next.
-however, this can be changed by passing the **pipe value** `[]` as an argument:
+This output value can be accessed using the **pipeval literal** `[]`.

+By default, pipeval is implicitly passed as the first argument in the next function call;
+however, you can disable this and explicitly specify where to pass it in by directly using `[]` in any argument.

 ```rant
 [$get-zipper] {